wynss/kesko/README.md

 ## Usage

-As stated Nora is quite useless at the moment but you can only play around with some of the built in models and experiment with the physics.
+As stated Kesko is quite useless at the moment but you can only play around with some of the built in models and experiment with the physics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Demo

-To test Nora in the browser go to [Nora Demo](https://toniaxelsson.com/projects/nora)
+To test Kesko in the browser go to [Kesko Demo](https://toniaxelsson.com/projects/nora)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>